 Graduate: \$8,500 (all Unsubsidized)

-Important: If this is the first time you are borrowing a Direct Loan, you must complete a Master Promissory Note and Entrance Loan Counseling.
-Refer to the "Borrowing a Direct Loan" section.
+IMPORTANT: If this is the first time you are borrowing a Direct Loan, you must complete a Master Promissory Note and Entrance Loan Counseling.
+Refer to the enclosed instruction sheet "Borrowing a Direct Loan" for further information.